LGBTQ rights in Spain

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in Spain rank among the highest in the world, having undergone significant advancements within recent decades.
 Among ancient Romans in Spain, sexual relations between men was viewed as commonplace, but a law against homosexuality was promulgated by Christian emperors Constantius II and Constans, and Roman moral norms underwent significant changes leading up to the 4th century.
 Laws against sodomy were later established during the legislative period.
 They were first repealed from the Spanish Code in 1822, but changed again along with societal attitudes towards homosexuality during the Spanish Civil War and Francisco Franco's regime.

 Throughout the late-20th century, the rights of the LGBTQ community received more awareness and same-sex sexual activity became legal once again in 1979 with an equal age of consent to heterosexual intercourse.
 After recognising unregistered cohabitation between same-sex couples countrywide and registered partnerships in certain cities and communities since 1998 and 2003, Spain legalised both same-sex marriage and adoption rights for same-sex couples in 2005.
 Transgender individuals can change their legal gender without the need for sex reassignment surgery or sterilisation.
 Discrimination in employment regarding sexual orientation has been banned nationwide since 1995.
 A broader law prohibiting discrimination based on sexual orientation and gender identity in employment and provision of goods and services nationwide was passed in 2022.
-LGBT people are allowed to serve in the military and MSMs can donate blood since 2005.
+LGBTQ people are allowed to serve in the military and MSMs can donate blood since 2005.

 Spain has been recognised as one of the most culturally liberal and LGBT-friendly countries in the world and LGBT culture has had a significant role in Spanish literature, music, cinema and other forms of entertainment as well as social issues and politics.
 Public opinion on homosexuality is noted by pollsters as being overwhelmingly positive, with a study conducted by the Pew Research Center in 2013 indicating that more than 88 percent of Spanish citizens accepted homosexuality, making it the most LGBT-friendly of the 39 countries polled.
 LGBT visibility has also increased in several layers of society such as the Guardia Civil, army, judicial, and clergy.
 However, in other areas such as sports, the LGBT community remains marginalised.
 Spanish film directors such as Pedro Almodóvar have increased awareness regarding LGBT tolerance in Spain among international audiences.
 In 2007, Madrid hosted the annual Europride celebration and hosted WorldPride in 2017.
 The cities of Barcelona and Madrid also have a reputation as two of the most LGBT-friendly cities in the world.
-Gran Canaria and Tenerife they are also known worldwide as an LGBT tourist destination.
+Gran Canaria and Tenerife are also known worldwide as an LGBT tourist destination.